-- (1) Benefit equates to Mr Cohen's base salary. - (2) Amount presented was determined in accordance with the employment agreement of Mr. Cohen and assumes that Mr. Cohen executed and delivered a general release in favor of us. - (3) In the event Mr. Cohen's employment was terminated for "Cause," we would have no further obligations with respect to Mr. Cohen's employment (except for the payment of any base salary accrued through the date on which Mr. Cohen's employment was terminated).
+- Amount presented was determined in accordance with the employment agreement of Mr. Cohen and assumes that Mr. Cohen executed and delivered a general release in favor of us. - (2) In the event Mr. Cohen's employment was terminated for "Cause," we would have no further obligations with respect to Mr. Cohen's employment (except for the payment of any base salary accrued through the date on which Mr. Cohen's employment was terminated). - (3) In accordance with Mr. Cohen's Stock Appreciation Rights Agreement, in the event of a change in control, the SAR will become fully vested and exercisable. - (4) Assumes exercise of 242,581 shares of common stock underlying the SAR computed using a closing price of our common stock as reported on The NASDAQ Capital Market on December 31, 2014.